 Critical Mass is a coalition of organizations which have the collective goal to improve survival rates and quality of life for young adults with cancer.

-CureSearch, the website of the Children's Oncology Group, contains a wealth of information on diagnosis and treatment of childhood cancer, and the late effects of cancer therapy.
+CureSearch for Children's Cancer contains a wealth of information on diagnosis and treatment of childhood cancer and the late effects of cancer therapy.
 CureSearch provides educational and coping resources to families affected by childhood cancer.

 Supports pediatric cancer and leukemia research at three Delaware Valley hospitals, helping their world renowned scientists in the quest for a cure